• Skip to primary navigation

 • Add the aquafaba, sugar, peanut butter, and vanilla extra to a second large mixing bowl.
 Stir well to combine (no whisking needed for this batter).

-¼ cup aquafaba, ¾ cup sugar, ¼ cup all-natural peanut butter, 1 teaspoon pure vanilla extract
+1/4 cup aquafaba, 3/4 cup sugar, 1/4 cup all-natural peanut butter, 1 tsp pure vanilla extract

 • Add the flour, baking powder and salt and stir until just combined.
 Then fold in the chocolate chunks/chips.
 The batter will be thicker than the brownie batter, more like cookie dough consistency.